Biogas Is Not the Answer to the Industrialized Pork Industry, Experts Say

 Organizations like NCEJN and Rural Empowerment Association for Community Help (REACH) are also focusing on community outreach and civic engagement.
 They hope to educate more people about the pork industry and biogas and identify new leaders in the movement.

 Muhammad also advises people who are not directly impacted by the issues to remain engaged.
-Although plans to introduce biogas are starting in eastern North Carolina, it will not end there, and communities must begin organizing now.
+Plans to introduce biogas will not end with eastern North Carolina, and communities must begin organizing now.

 “We want a clean environment for everyone in the state,” Muhammad says, “not just the ones who live in more urban areas.”